 But the thrill of it all faded quickly.
-His fantasy destroyed, he huddled in a corner and rested.
-His thoughts turned to survive the journey back.
+His fantasy now destroyed, he huddled in a corner and rested.
+His thoughts turned to surviving the journey back.
 He had accomplished what no other man had ever done, but even that triumph felt stale.
 How many others have reached this spot and discovered the awful truth?
 How many died returning or if they did return, held back the truth?
 Did the supra-government know this?
 Did the Apollogon Geotheocracy also know and suppress it to expatiate their mythology?

 The sun moved.